-- 1. Evidence relating to the petitioning organization: - A. Currently valid determination letter from the Internal Revenue Service (IRS) establishing that the organization is a tax exempt organization; or - B. For a religious organization that is recognized as tax exempt under a group tax exemption, a currently valid determination letter from the IRS establishing that the group is tax-exempt; or - C. For a bona fide organization that is affiliated with the religious denomination, if the organization was granted tax-exempt status under section 501(c)(3) of the Internal Revenue Code (IRC) of 1986, or subsequent amendment or equivalent sections of prior enactments of the IRC, as something other than a religious organization:
+- 3. For a bona fide organization that is affiliated with the religious denomination, if the organization was granted tax-exempt status under section 501(c)(3) of the Internal Revenue Code (IRC) of 1986, or subsequent amendment or equivalent sections of prior enactments of the IRC, as something other than a religious organization, including: - A. A currently valid determination letter from the IRS establishing that the organization is a tax-exempt organization; - B. Documentation that establishes the religious nature and purpose of the organization, such as a copy of the organizing instrument that specifies the purposes of the organization; - C. Organizational literature, such as books, articles, brochures, calendars, flyers, and other literature describing the religious purpose and nature of the activities of the organization; and - D. A religious Denomination Certification (part of Form I-360) completed, signed, and dated by the religious organization certifying that the petitioning organization is affiliated with the religious denomination. - 4.
+An employer Attestation (part of Form I-360) and certification completed, signed, and dated by an authorized official of the prospective employer of the beneficiary seeking religious worker status; - 5.
+Verifiable evidence of how the prospective employer intends to compensate the beneficiary, including salaried or non- salaried compensation; - 6.
+Evidence that the beneficiary has been a member of the religious denomination during at least the two years immediately preceding the petition; - 7.
+Evidence to establish that the been working in one of the positions listed above, either abroad or in lawful immigration status in the United States, and after the age of 14 years continuously for at least the 2 years immediately preceding the petition; and

-- i.
-Currently valid determination letter from the IRS establishing that the organization is a tax-exempt organization; - ii.
-Documentation that establishes the religious nature and purpose of the organization, such as a copy of the organizing instrument that specifies the purposes of the organization; - iii.
-Organizational literature, such as books, articles, brochures, calendars, flyers, and other literature describing the religious purpose and nature of the activities of the organization; and - iv.
-Religious Denomination Certification (part of Form I-360) completed, signed, and dated by the religious organization certifying that the petitioning organization is affiliated with the religious denomination. - 2.
-Employer Attestation (part of Form I-360) completed, signed, and dated by an authorized official of the prospective employer of an alien seeking religious worker status; - 3.
-Verifiable evidence of how the prospective employer intends to compensate the alien, including salaried or non-salaried compensation; - 4.
-Evidence that the alien has been a member of the religious denomination during at least the 2 years immediately preceding the petition; - 5.
-Evidence to establish that the alien has been working in one of the positions listed above, either abroad or in lawful immigration status in the United States, and after the age of 14 years continuously for at least the 2 years immediately preceding the petition; and - 6.
-Evidence to establish the alien is qualified to perform the duties of the offered position.
+6. Evidence to establish the alien is qualified to perform the duties of the offered position.